A first-order optimization algorithm for statistical learning with hierarchical sparsity structure: Introduction

 the variables in a single node will be all simultaneously non-zero or all zero.
 The sparsity hierarchy introduced by the graph in Figure~\ref{fig:simple0} is $(s_1=0)\Rightarrow(s_2=0)$ and $(s_2\neq 0)\Rightarrow(s_1\neq 0)$.
 Note that $s_j=0$ means that all of the variables in $s_j$ are equal to zero; similarly, $(s_j\neq 0)$ means all of the variables in $s_j$ are nonzero.
 However, there are scenarios where a node has more than one ancestor, e.g. node $s_3$ in Figure~\ref{fig:simple1}.
 Such scenarios can potentially be interpreted in two different ways.
 Under \emph{strong hierarchy} assumption, all of the immediate ancestor nodes need to be nonzero for their descendent node to be nonzero, e.g., in Figure~\ref{fig:simple1}, $(s_3\neq 0)\Rightarrow (s_1\neq 0, s_2\neq 0)$, and $(s_1=0 \text{ or } s_2=0)\Rightarrow (s_3=0)$.
 Under \emph{weak hierarchy} assumption, for a descendent node to be nonzero it suffices that any of its immediate ancestors be nonzero, e.g., in Figure~\ref{fig:simple1}, $(s_3\neq 0)\Rightarrow (s_1\neq 0 \text{ or } s_2\neq 0)$, and $(s_1=0, s_2=0)\Rightarrow (s_3=0)$ \citep{bien2013lasso}.

 We are interested in statistical learning problems that require their solutions to follow given sparsity structures in form of DAGs.
-To be more specific, given a DAG $\cD$, we want to solve
+To be more specific, given a DAG $\cD$, there is a learning problem of the form

-where $\cL:\mR^d\rightarrow\mR$ is a smooth, convex or nonconvex loss function with $d=\sum_{i=1}^N d_i$ being the problem dimension, $\cB\subseteq\mR^d$ is a closed convex set, and with a slight abuse of notation, $\supp(\b)\in\cD$ denotes that the support of $\b$ (index set of its nonzero elements) follows $\cD$ in the \emph{strong} sense.
-One way to formulating $\supp(\b)\in\cD$ explicitly requires introducing binary variables.
+where $\cL:\mR^d\rightarrow\mR$ is a smooth, convex or nonconvex loss function with $d=\sum_{i=1}^N d_i$ being the problem dimension, $\cB\subseteq\mR^d$ is a closed set, and with a slight abuse of notation, $\supp(\b)\in\cD$ denotes that the support of $\b$ (index set of its nonzero elements) follows $\cD$ in the \emph{strong} sense.
+One way to formulate $\supp(\b)\in\cD$, explicitly, is by introducing binary variables.
 For instance, assuming one variable per node, formulating the hierarchy in Figure~\ref{fig:simple0} shall be performed as

 where $\epsilon$ and $\mu$ are reasonably small and large numbers, respectively.
 Introduction of binary variables makes the optimization problem a Mixed Integer Program (MIP)~\citep{wolsey2014integer} - see also~\cite{bach2013learning,bach2010structured}.
 Finding the global optimal solution of large-scale MIPs for large DAGs is generally computationally challenging.
-We, however, would like to note some significant advances in MIP algorithms for statistical learning, specifically for feature selection) -- see e.g. \cite{bertsimas2016best,manzour2019integer,atamturk2018strong,mazumder2017thediscrete,bertsimas2017sparse,bertsimas2019unified}.
+We, however, would like to note some significant advances in MIP algorithms for statistical learning, specifically for feature selection -- see e.g. \cite{bertsimas2016best,manzour2019integer,atamturk2018strong,mazumder2017thediscrete,bertsimas2017sparse,bertsimas2019unified}.
 Similar to using $\ell_1$ norm as a convex approximation to $\ell_0$ (pseudo) norm to induce sparsity, there are convex regularizers that promote hierarchical sparsity structures.
 Needless to mention, these approximation methods do not guarantee exact conformance of their solutions to given hierarchies, but, they allow solving high-dimensional problems.